Medical Billing Articles & Guides

 - Medical Billing Technology in 2026: AI, Automation, and What Actually Improves Collections - Most billing technology pays for itself within 6 months - but only if you pick the right category.
 Here are the 6 that actually move collections, the ROI benchmarks to expect, and what to ask your billing company.
 (15 min read)

-- Medical Billing Audits: What Every Practice Manager Needs to Know Before Revenue Walks Out the Door - The average practice has 7–12% of its revenue sitting in correctable billing errors that nobody has found yet.
+- Medical Billing Audits: What Every Practice Manager Needs to Know Before Revenue Walks Out the Door - Most practices are losing some revenue to correctable billing errors nobody has found yet.
 A billing audit finds them.
 Here’s what an audit actually examines, what it costs, and when your practice needs one.
 (14 min read)

 - Payer Enrollment Services for Medical Practices: What Physicians Need to Know Before Every New Hire Costs Them $10,000 a Month - Every month a new provider waits for payer enrollment is a month of full patient volume generating zero insurance revenue.
-The average enrollment takes 90 to 180 days per payer.
-If your practice hires a new physician and needs them enrolled with 10 payers, that's 10 separate applications — and a single error on any one of them restarts the clock.
+Most payers take 60 to 90 days; the slowest run to 180.
+If your practice hires a new physician and needs them enrolled with 10 payers, that's 10 separate applications - and a single error on any one of them restarts the clock.
 At $10,000 or more per provider per payer per month in delayed revenue, enrollment isn't paperwork.
 It's the most expensive administrative failure in your practice.
 (14 min read)

-- Accounts Receivable in Medical Billing — Is Your Practice Collecting What It's Owed? - Most practices don't have an AR problem — they have an aging AR problem.
-Claims over 90 days collect at 50%.
-Over 120 days, just 25%.
+- Accounts Receivable in Medical Billing - Is Your Practice Collecting What It's Owed? - Most practices don't have an AR problem - they have an aging AR problem.
+Collectability falls sharply once a claim passes 90 days, and further again past 120.
 Here's how to know where your practice stands and what's still recoverable.
 (10 min read)

 - Medical Billing Services for Small Practices: You Are Doing Too Much and Collecting Too Little - You finished charting at 8pm last night.
 You spent your lunch break calling Blue Cross about a denied claim.
 Your office manager handles billing between check-ins, and half the denials from last month are still sitting in a pile nobody has touched.
 You are running a medical practice and a billing department at the same time - and both are suffering.
 Here is what it is actually costing you and what to do about it.
 (10 min read)